treehouses/treehouses.github.io/pages/vi/sshpi.md

 In the future on ssh login it will ask you for your sshkey passphrase where as before used the default password for pi user "raspberry".

+**NOTE**: The above step must be done in order to log in as `root` user during SSH session.
+Not doing so may leave vulnerabilities and security issues open for your Raspberry Pi.

 ### Log in by Root

 To log into root, you can run `sudo -s` while logged into the Pi user, or with the keys over SSH directly into it by running `ssh root@[local IP address]` instead of `ssh pi@[local IP address]`.